fusiongyro/lbac/tutor7.md

 Some of you may feel that this idea of returning  character codes is too mickey-mouse.
-I must  admit  it gets a little awkward for multi-character operators like '<='.
+I must  admit  it gets a little awkward for multi-character operators like '`<=`'.
 If you choose to stay with the  enumerated  type,  fine.
 For the rest, I'd like to show you how to change what we've done above to support that approach.

-First, you can delete the SymType declaration now ... we won't be needing that.
-And you can change the type of Token to char.
+First, you can delete the `SymType` declaration now… we won't be needing that.
+And you can change the type of `Token` to char.

-Next, to replace SymType, add the following constant string:
+Next, to replace `SymType`, add the following constant string:

     const KWcode: string[5] = 'xilee';

 (I'll be encoding all idents with the single character 'x'.)

-Lastly, modify Scan and its relatives as follows:
+Lastly, modify `Scan` and its relatives as follows:

     {--------------------------------------------------------------}
     { Get an Identifier }